SignalK/signalk.github.io/specification.md

 Users can query the SignalK Server to determine what services it supports.

+More information on the Signal K Data Model including a complete list of the Schema Keys [*can be found here*](http://signalk.org/specification/1.0.0/doc/).

 ## [Security](#) <a class="anchor" id="security"></a>

 The second component of Signal K is the security model.
 The Signal K security model should be familiar to anyone who has spent some amount of time using a Unix or Unix derivative (such as Linux or OS X).
 For those less familiar, the Unix file system security system specifies three permissions (read, write, execute) for three security principals (user, group, other).
 In Signal K, things are somewhat simplified by the fact that execute (as in cause an application to run) doesn’t really apply.